Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

         COMMIT TRANSACTION
         GO

-4. Choose the **F5** key to run the procedure.
+4. Press **F5** to run the procedure.

-    If the procedure is well-formed, the message "Command(s) completed successfully." appears in the Query Editor.
+    If the procedure is correct, the message "Command(s) completed successfully." appears in the Query Editor.

 5. (Optional) Save the procedure.

-6. Repeat steps 2−5 for every TFS database.
+6. Repeat steps 2−5 for every Azure DevOps Server database.
 In the Fabrikam, Inc. deployment, you would repeat this process for all of the following databases:

     -   Tfs\_Warehouse
     -   Tfs\_DefaultCollection